Information for the community

 The Region of Waterloo owns and operates 13 wastewater treatment plants that serve cities and towns across the region.
 These facilities treat the water entering the sewer collection systems before it is released back into local rivers.
 The Region's annual monitoring report, which details the capacity of these wastewater treatment plants, is available here: Region of Waterloo Water and Wastewater.
 As part of the upcoming Wastewater Treatment Strategy Update (WWTSU), staff will develop a plan to 2051 for upgrading or expanding the region's wastewater treatment infrastructure.

-This page will continue to be updated to provide the most current information to the community.
+The water capacity information hub will continue to be updated to provide the most current information to the community.
 See the FAQs related to development applications for answers to common questions from the development community.

 For those in the development industry looking to discuss existing and upcoming projects, please contact regionaldevelopment@regionofwaterloo.ca or 519-501-6619.